-- SR3 – This stands for Super-Resolution via Repeated Refinement.
+- SR3: This stands for Super Resolution via Repeated Refinement.
 This process adds noise to the image and pixels it looks at.
 It then reverses this process and gets rid of the noise.
 This produces an accurate rendition of the photo.
 It extracts the most data out of the smallest parts of information.

 How Can AI Improve Your Photography?

-Now I will take you through a few cases where AI is available for your photographic needs.
-These are examples to show you the direction that photography AI programs are going.
+I will now take you through a few cases where AI is available for your photographic needs.
+These are examples to show you the direction that AI photography programs are going.